kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 24. **Lower Confidence Level**: Enter the lower confidence level.

-25. **SAVE DRAFT**: Click on this button to save the current form as a draft, allowing the user to return to it later and continue data entry.
+25. **SAVE DRAFT**: Click on this button to save the current form as a draft, allowing the user to return to it later and continue with data entry.

 26. **NEXT**: Click on this button to proceed to the next step of the data upload process.

 ### Summary

-The data upload online form streamlines the process of entering detailed species population data for the users selected property.
+The data upload online form streamlines the process of entering detailed species population data for the user's selected property.
 Ensure that mandatory fields are filled in and that the user has provided accurate information before saving the user's draft or moving to the next step in the data upload process.

 ## Online Form Step 2 (Activity detail)